CNU-OOHub/oohub-with-jupyter/jupyterlab/docs/source/extension/extension_points.rst

   for the application.
 Use this to create renderers for various mime-types in your extension.
 Many times it will be easier to create a `mime renderer extension <#mime-renderer-extensions>`__ rather than using this service directly.
 - ``@jupyterlab/rendermime:ILatexTypesetter``: A service for the LaTeX typesetter for the application.
 Use this if you want to typeset math in your extension.
-- ``@jupyterlab/rendermime:IMarkdownParser``: A service for rendering markdown syntax as HTML content.
 - ``@jupyterlab/settingeditor:ISettingEditorTracker``: A widget tracker for setting editors.
   Use this if you want to be able to iterate over and interact with setting editors created by the application.